Event-Driven Architecture: Events, Commands, and Patterns

 Benefits of Event Sourcing

-- Complete audit trail: You have every state change ever, immutable and auditable
+- Complete audit trail: Every state change is stored, immutable and auditable

 - Temporal queries: Ask “what was the customer’s address on January 15th?”

-- Replay and replayability: If your read model is wrong, rebuild it from events
+- Replay: If your read model is wrong, rebuild it from events

 - Decoupled write and read: Events are the source of truth, projections are derived